CroatianMeteorNetwork/RMS/README.md

 ```

 ### Editing the configuration file
 This is a very important step as all settings are read from the configuration file.
 The file in question is the [.config](.config) file.
-Once you download this repository, start editing the file with your favorite editor.
+Once you download this repository, first thing to do is copy `.config.example` to `.config`, after it, start editing the file with your favorite editor.

 #### [System]
 ##### Station ID